harbirb/livechat/README.md

-# Live Chat application built using React and Firebase
+# Live Chat Application
+## Stack: React + Firebase

+- User's can send new messages and delete/edit their old messages
 - User authentication using Google Sign-in via Firebase
 - Display real-time data from Firestore using React Hooks